Dealey Plaza, 1963

 There are still sealed government records, you know.

-The first thing I noticed, having seen the footage from 1963, was that the trees are much bigger now, and the plaza itself much smaller.
-In some ways it’s hard to imagine that Oswald would have even had a clear shot.
+The first thing I noticed, having seen the footage from 1963, was that the trees are much bigger now, and Dealey Plaza itself much smaller.
+In some ways, it’s hard to imagine that Oswald would have even had a clear shot.
 But things change, even though the city has kept a lot of the original aesthetics intact.
 My dad saw it another way — able to look past the trees he pointed out that the shot would have been easy for Oswald, a trained marksman.